erikandersson96/portfolio-project-five/README.md

 On smaller screen sizes the menu for `Home, Watches, Blog` will be in a `"hamburger menu"` on the left.

 At the bottom of the page is the footer that also exists on all pages with the following content `A "logo" that just acts like a logo for AndWatch's,`
-`A link for signup with the newsletter, Contact us page link, About us page link and the social media icons`.
+`A link for signup with the newsletter, Contact us page link, About us page link, Privacy Policy, and the social media icons`.
 The link to the newsletter will direct the user for signup as mentioned, the newsletter provider is [mailchimp](https://mailchimp.com/) (link).
 The contact us page link will direct the user to a seperate page with all of the contact information of AndWatch's.
 The about us page link works as the contact link but it will direct the user to a page of all the information about AndWatch's.
 The social media links will direct the user to each seperate plattform, `GitHub, LinkedIn, and Facebook`.
 The GitHub link and LinkedIn link is directing to Erik Andersson (creator of this project) personal pages.
 The `FaceBook` link on the other hand directs the user to the FaceBook page of `AndWatch's`.
 At the very bottom is the `Copyright of AndWatch's - Erik andersson`.